nearform/angular-patterns-workshop/slides/service.md

 # Step 2: Trying it out

-- Inject your service into your Hello World component
+- Inject your service into your Hello World component via the constructor
-- To test your service response, you can subscribe to your get popular movies method from the component and console log any values from the stream
+- To test your service response, you can subscribe to your _get popular movies_ method from the component and `console.log` any values from the stream
+- 💡 You can implement the `OnInit` interface and subscribe to the stream within the component's `ngOnInit` lifecycle event

 </div>